chrisbanes/ActionBar-PullToRefresh/README.md

     // Retrieve the PullToRefreshLayout from the content view PullToRefreshLayout ptrLayout = (PullToRefreshLayout) findViewById(R.id.ptr_layout);

-    // Give the PullToRefreshAttacher to the PullToRefreshLayout, along with the refresh
+    // Give the PullToRefreshAttacher to the PullToRefreshLayout, along with a refresh listener. ptrLayout.setPullToRefreshAttacher(mPullToRefreshAttacher, this);
-    // listener (this).
-    ptrLayout.setPullToRefreshAttacher(mPullToRefreshAttacher, this);

 }